TheLadders.com: History

 On March 6, 2020, Ladders, Inc., was featured in a Washington Post article highlighting the decision of CEO Marc Cenedella to proactively put the company in a simulated COVID-19 lockdown.
 All employees were required to work remotely from their homes and apartments, in training for what was at the time only a potential future requirement for businesses in New York City.

 Operations and business model

 Ladders is headquartered in New York City, New York.

 Ladders seeks to make its listings more useful to employers seeking executive personnel by utilizing a reverse business model that caters to the high-end job seeker.

-It charges employees and job seekers a subscription fee, and it is continually adding new content and features for subscribers.
+Ladders charges employees and job seekers a subscription fee, but does offer some services and features with free sign up; and it is continually adding new content and features; these include an AI-powered resume optimization feature and a LinkedIn profile optimization feature.

 Although usually referred to as a paid service, Ladders utilizes a broader business model: